How Much Weight Can a Wall Stud Support? Comprehensive Guide

 What tools do I need to safely mount heavy items on wall studs?

-Yes, if you have a stud finder, a level, and appropriate anchors or screws, you can safely mount heavy items to ensure they are securely attached to the wall studs.
+A stud finder, level, and suitable anchors or screws will help you securely mount heavy items to the wall studs.